nikumar1206/daily_projects/w1d2/README.md

 - `bundle exec rspec spec/00_part_1_spec.rb`
 - `bundle exec rspec spec/00_part_2_spec.rb:4` tests the whole `describe "palindrome?"` block: ie, every test for the method
 - `bundle exec rspec spec/00_part_2_spec.rb:10` runs just one test in the `palindrome?` method

+# Procs
+Bring up a few choice examples to make sure everyone feels good about block and proc syntax.

+- `select_even_nums` in `blocks_project_solution/lib/part_1.rb` uses the syntax `numbers.select(&:even?)`.
+This was in the reading, but not everyone remembers it.
+- `no_valid_url?` in `blocks_project_solution/lib/part_2.rb` uses `String#end_with?`, which some students may not have found.
+This can be a good time to remind students of this morning's reading on documentation in pry:
+  - `ls String` lists all methods available to the String class
+  - `show-doc String#end_with?` describes the method and gives examples
+  - `ri String` gives us all the Ruby information on the String class (this will be quite long)
+  - If a student can't run the code, make sure they've installed the `pry-doc` gem as well as the `pry` gem
+- Review the enumerables in `procs_project_solution/lib/part_1.rb`.
+Make sure everyone understands how the `&prc` parameter procifies the block passed in when the method is invoked in the spec file.
+- Review the later problems in `procs_project_solution/lib/part_2.rb` as examples of methods that must receive Proc objects and not blocks, since we require more than one.